EcareServices/EcareLab/CodeLabs/Data/Sql/FullTextSearch/README.md

 Go to the `Package Manager Console` and run the command `update-database` to create and seed the database.

-The database has one table `WikiReferences` with wikipedia url, title and text content.
+The database has one table `WikiReferences` with columns url, title and text content.

 ## Set up full text search